floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_state.md

 order: 750
 layout: docs
 edition: community
-description: Use the Alerting for Elasticsearch Get Watch API to retrieve a watch in JSON format.
+description: Use the Alerting for OpenSearch/Elasticsearch Get Watch API to retrieve a watch in JSON format.
 ---

 <!--- Copyright 2020 floragunn GmbH -->